desmoquak/IT_portfolio/README.md

-#My IT_portfolio.
+# My IT_portfolio.

 Hello, my name is John,
-Here are a few  of the I have learned in my Journey.
+Here are a few  of the things I have learned in my journey.